allison-johnson/my-recipe-box-client/NOTES.md

     - Right now it's on the front end, which seems like a good choice because only one fetch request to the API is required to load all of the recipes when the app is first loaded, as opposed to making a fetch request each time a new filter is desired

 *TODO*
-[] Handle errors with login/signup (on front end as well, like Melia's)

 [] Get rid of all warnings!

 [] Spruce up app-info class in recipesContainer